redFrik/udk10-Embedded_Systems/udk131205/README.md

 //--fm algorithms
 -----------------
-First an introduction to frequency modulation (fm).
+First an introduction to frequency modulation ([fm](http://en.wikipedia.org/wiki/Fm_synth)).

-Open and check the file [fm_algorithms1.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms1.scd) and [fm_algorithms2.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms2.scd) from todays files.
-Try out different patches and note the difference in connection/sound.
+On your laptop, open and check the file [fm_algorithms1.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms1.scd) and [fm_algorithms2.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms2.scd) from todays files.
+Try out different patches and note the difference in how the oscillators are connected.

 Try to replace `.add` with `.draw` to see a graphical overview over the oscillators.
 You will first need to install the rd_dot quark and graphviz (<http://www.graphviz.org>).
-I use version 2.30.1.
+I use version 2.34 on my mac osx 10.9.
 To install the rd_dot quark you'd type... `Quarks.install("rd_dot");` in supercollider (on your laptop) and then press 'p' when asked.
 Then if it installed successfully, recompile sclang.
 Test that it is working with `{SinOsc.ar}.draw;`.
 That should open a window in graphviz displaying a connection diagram.
 On mac osx you might need to make all filetypes .dot open in graphviz.
 Do this by selecting a .dot file and get info in finder - select open with... graphviz and apply for every file.

 //--download files to bbb